MarvelousAnkit/Automate-Whatsapp-Using-Django-and-Selenium/README.md

-# Automate-Whatsapp-Using-Django-and-Selenium
+This code allows users to automate the process of sending documents to their contacts on WhatsApp Web.
+By using this code, users can open WhatsApp Web and send a document to a specific person.
+It is important to note that the Xpath used in this code may need to be updated in case of errors, as WhatsApp updates its website from time to time.
+Additionally, make sure that the Chrome Driver is installed on your system before running this code.

-This code allows the user to open WhatsApp Web and send a document to a specific person.
-It is important to note that as WhatsApp updates its website from time to time, the Xpath used in this code may need to be updated in case of errors.
+Overall, this code is designed to save time and effort for users who frequently send documents on WhatsApp.
+It provides a convenient and efficient way to automate this process and streamline document handling on the platform.